Abi Spence

 • I am a registered member of the British Association of Counselling & Psychotherapy (BACP) and adhere to their ethical principles and Code of Professional Conduct.

-• I am a full clinical psychotherapist member of the UK Council for Psychotherapy (UKCP) and subscribe to its code of ethics.
+• I am an accredited clinical psychotherapist member of the UK Council for Psychotherapy (UKCP) and subscribe to its code of ethics.

 • I trained at the Minster Centre, one of Europe's leading integrative psychotherapy training institutions.

-• MA, Diploma, and Advanced Diploma in Integrative Psychotherapy: Minster Centre and Middlesex University
+• MA, Diploma, and Advanced Diploma in Integrative Psychotherapy from The Minster Centre and Middlesex University.

-• Member of BICA, (the British Infertility Counselling Association) and The Relational School.
+• Member of BICA, (the British Infertility Counselling Association) The Relational School and The Minster Centre.

 • Media volunteer for Fertility Network UK.